'I lost my best friend last Friday': letters from the trenches reveal fellowship, bravery and the horrors of the First World War

 After working his way up through the ranks on merit, Maguire was once again made a captain in the summer of 1916.
 In September of the same year, in the frontline trenches outside the French village of Courcelette, Maguire went over a parapet to help a wounded soldier.
 He was killed by a German sniper.

-With the centenary of the First World War armistice in mind, we return to a selection of Capt.
+Below is a selection of Capt.
 Maguire’s letters home.
 They have been condensed in certain places.